bobbibg/mediator/README.md

 # Mediator
-A common js module for implementing a mediator pattern.
+A module for implementing a mediator pattern.

 ## Usage
 ```